 If you only intend on using the ps/2 style keyboard you only need a 7-9V wall brick style power supply.
-While the replica 1 shows 6V on the board, it is best to use something around 7-9V 1000mA (1.0A) for best performance.
-To set the jumpers between the two different types, locate the power jumpers 1-3 on the board near the power switch.
+While the replica 1 shows 7V on the board, it is best to use something around 8-9V 1000mA (1.0A) if adding on an add-on board.
+You may need to find a heat sink for the 7805 voltage regulator to keep it cool under that much voltage drop.

-Figure 6: DC wall brick connector (Use 7-9V positive center connection power supply)
+Figure 5: DC wall brick connector (Use 7-9V positive center connection power supply)